luca-peruzzo/docs.keycloakify.dev/css-customization.md

 ## Remove All the Default Styles

-Maybe you'd prefer to remove all the Patterfly style alltogether and start fresh.
+You may prefer to remove all Patternfly styles altogether and start fresh.

 <figure><img src=".gitbook/assets/image (63).png" alt="" width="375"><figcaption><p>The login page completely unstyled (doUseDefaultCss set to false).</p></figcaption></figure>

-What's nice with this approach is that not only will all the pf classes been stripped out all at once but also the global Patterfly stylesheet won't even be loaded.
+A benefit of this approach is that not only are all `pf-` classes stripped out in one go, but the global Patternfly stylesheet isn’t even loaded.

 {% tabs %}
 {% tab title="React" %}